jblindsay/whitebox-tools/README.md

 3. Commit your changes (git commit -am 'Add some feature')
 4. Push to the branch (git push origin my-new-feature)
 5. Create a new Pull Request

+**TODO**
+Describe the process of integrating a new tool into the library.

 ## Contributors